 Fellowships, Grants and Awards

-Deadlines for applications for the Aesculap Award and DePuy Synthes Fellowships have now been extended to 15th June!
+Applications are now closed for 2013.
+The deadline for the Aesculap Award and DePuy Synthes Fellowships was 15th June.

 Aesculap EANS Research Prize 2013

 Two awards of €5000 are available; one for the best clinical research paper and another for the best laboratory research paper.
 Candidates are welcome to submit their papers by the 15th June 2013

 The prizes will be presented at the EANS Annual Meeting (Tel-Aviv, November, 2013) and prize winners will be given the opportunity to deliver their work at the next EANS Research Course (Prague, September 2013)